ScaledMap/LoadOut/README.md

 Still a work in progress.
 Sometimes i get more into music or drawing.
 If I find something I think is really, really cool, I'll try and add it as a default bookmark.
 You can delete those if you want.
 There are so many crazy things you can find on the internet.

+This application gets updated somewhat frequently  with small updates.
+To keep your database without having to redo everything, just redownload the application and overwrite the bookmarks.sqlite file with the old database.sqlite file.
+Can also move your notes over by overwriting the <category>.txt files.

 -------
 Loadout
 -------